 IBS is one of the main causes of morning diarrhea.
 The condition is a problem with your large intestine.
 In addition to diarrhea, symptoms of IBS can include:

 Inflammatory bowel disease (IBD) is actually an umbrella term for several chronic intestinal disorders, including Crohn’s disease and ulcerative colitis.
 Both of these conditions are characterized by inflammation of the digestive tract.

-With Crohn’s disease, the inflammation can spread from the lining of your digestive tract and into surrounding tissue.
+With Crohn’s disease, the inflammation can spread from the lining of your digestive tract and into the surrounding tissue.
 Ulcerative colitis causes sores to form along the lining of the large intestine.

 Both of these disorders share symptoms, including:

-Untreated bacterial or viral infections can cause morning diarrhea and other, related symptoms.
+Untreated bacterial or viral infections can cause morning diarrhea and other related symptoms.

 Salmonella is a common bacterial infection that can cause morning diarrhea.
 Bacterial infections that cause loose bowel movements usually develop after consuming contaminated food or water.